SRGSSR/srgletterbox-apple/docs/README.md

 * Open a media within the player: `[scheme]://open?media=[media_urn]`.
 * A `&server=[server_name]` parameter can be added to force a server selection.
 The available server list can be found in the _Server_ section of the application settings.

+## Settings

+Private project settings (keys, tokens, etc.) are stored [in a private repository](https://github.com/SRGSSR/srgletterbox-apple-configuration), pulled under the `Configuration` directory when running `make setup` (or any other target depending on it).
+The SHA-1 of the configuration commit which is used is explicitly provided in the `Makefile`.
+Settings are therefore versioned alongside the project, providing for reproducible builds.

+If you need to make changes to the settings:

+1. Perform the required changes in the `Configuration` directory (and in the project as well if needed).
+1. Switch to the `Configuration` directory and commit changes there.
+1. Update the [Makefile](../Makefile) `CONFIGURATION_COMMIT_SHA1` variable to point at the configuration commit to use.
+1. Push all commits when you are ready.

 ## Known issues